awkward-py/awkward-py/README.md

 # This is Pankaj Rawat!

-I'm not just a student; I'm someone who loves space, technology and coding, and I live in the beautiful hills of Nainital.
-My journey into the world of technology has been a thrilling adventure.
+I'm not just a student, I'm someone who loves space, technology and coding xd.

 ## awkwardpy Open Community
 We're a group of passionate individuals who love open source and technology.
 Join us on our journey to learn, collaborate, and contribute to exciting projects.